ninadkale98/dspcoder/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to DSPCoder documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**DSPCoder** is a platform where you can practice questions related to embedded systems and prepare for your interviews.
+We understand importance of giving crisps content so you can prepare in minimum time with one place to get everything you need and stop wasting time collecting materials

+Please checkout our website `https://www.dspcoder.com <https://www.dspcoder.com/>`

+This documentation includes collection of all important questions

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Coding Questions` section for further information, including how to :ref:`installation` the project.

 .. note::